toyeade1/toyeade1.github.io/markdown-pages/what-i-want-out-of-life.md

 ---
-What I Want Out Of Life
+title: "What I Want Out Of Life"
 ---
 ![Cabin in the trees](assets/cabin.jpg)